 Checking to see if the timing belt on your Honda Civic has busted and thus causing a no-start condition isn't a difficult thing to do.
-In this tutorial I will show you just how easy it is to check it.
+In this tutorial, I'll show you just how easy it is to check it.

 IMPORTANT: Your 2001-2005 1.7L Honda Civic engine is an interference engine.